Homepage > Journal > Jakob Nielsen's heuristics — part 1

 User language

-The use of language in an application that’s adapted to the user has a positive effect on its functionality on several levels.
+Language in an application that's adapted to the user has a positive effect on its functionality on several levels.

 First, natural language allows you to understand the website's content quickly.
 Thanks to this, users identify the site as the place that meets their needs.